What We Believe

 Holy Bible

-We believe the Holy Bible, Old and New Testaments, reveals the Word of God so far as it is necessary for our salvation.
+We believe the Holy Bible, Old and New Testaments, reveals the Word of God in so far as it is necessary for our salvation.
 It is to be received through the Holy Spirit as the true rule and guide for faith and practice.
 Whatever is not revealed in or established by the Holy Scriptures is not to be made an article of faith nor is it to be taught as essential to salvation.

 Church

 We believe the Christian Church is the community of all true believers under the Lordship of Christ.
 We believe it is one, holy, apostolic and catholic.
-It is the redemptive fellowship in which the Word of God is preached by men divinely called, and the sacraments are duly administered according to Christ's own appointment.
+It is the redemptive fellowship in which the Word of God is preached by persons divinely called, and the sacraments are duly administered according to Christ's own appointment.
 Under the discipline of the Holy Spirit the Church exists for the maintenance of worship, the edification of believers and the redemption of the world.

 Sacraments